The Hedge Fund Regulation Ontology is an operational application of the Financial Regulation Ontology.

 The ontology defines semantic rules to process regulatory compliance forms.
 The purpose is operational for:

-- Hedge Funds under the supervision of the Securities and Exchange Commission is to fill out Form PF (private fund).
+• Hedge Funds under the supervision of the Securities and Exchange Commission must complete Form PF (private fund).

-The Semantic Web is World Wide Web Consortium (W3C) extension of conventional web.
+The Semantic Web is a World Wide Web Consortium (W3C) extension of the conventional Web.

 The standards promote common data formats and exchange protocols on the Web, most fundamentally RDF, the Resource Description Framework.
 In RDF everything is a triple of subject-predicate-object.